WuLabMDA/Synthetic-PET-from-CT/README.md

 # Synthetic PET from CT

-This is the code for the paper:
+This is the code for following paper published in Cell Report Medicine - 2024:

 **Synthetic PET from CT improves diagnosis and prognosis for lung cancer: proof of concept**

-(Cell Report Medicine - 2024)

 <div align=center><img src="Figure/Figure1.png" width = "85%"/></div>